An analytic viewpoint on the Hasse principle: Appendix: other examples

-If we let $A$ be a central simple algebra with an involution $\sigma$ of the \emph{first} kind, and $h$ a Hermitian form on $(A, \sigma),$ then the group $\textit{SU}(A, \sigma, h)$ is a rational reductive linear algebraic group (\cite[Lemma 5]{plati}).
-By using techniques very similar to those in the case of unitary groups (the difference being that now ${L=F=Z(A)}$), one can prove the Hasse principle holds also for homogeneous spaces under special unitary groups.
+If we let $A$ be a central simple algebra with an involution $\sigma$ of the \emph{first} kind, and $h$ a Hermitian form on $(A, \sigma),$ then the group $\textit{SU}(A, \sigma, h)$ is a rational reductive linear algebraic group (\emph{cf.} \cite[Lemma 5]{plati}).
+By using techniques similar to those in the case of unitary groups (the difference being that now ${L=F=Z(A)}$), one can prove the Hasse principle also holds for homogeneous spaces over special unitary groups.
 This was done in \cite{wu}.
-We refrain from translating this case to our setting as it would amount to repeating the arguments from Subsection \ref{unitary}.
+We refrain from translating this case to our setting as it would largely amount to repeating the arguments from Subsection \ref{unitary}.